erciyescagan/endevaour_assessment_05_07_2025/Readme.md

 This project was developed as part of the Endeavour application process.
 It provides a robust system for importing data from CSV or JSON files into a MySQL database using Laravel.

+The application directly choose the correct File Processor regarding to extension of uploaded file.

 ---

 ## Tech Stack